How to Find and Choose Ideas for Writing a Book

 Readers are passionate about memoirs.
 There is something unique about your life and your perspective on life.
 Tell your story.
 Share your experiences.
 Express your thoughts and feelings.

 Tip: if you’re thinking about writing a memoir, start keeping a journal.
-You can also work on personal essays, and these can be published separately or as a collection.
+You can also write a series of personal essays, and these can be published separately or as a collection.

 Put a Collection Together